-\ For the PhD dissertation, the Title Page shall bear the exact title of the dissertation, followed by the statement: "A Dissertation submitted to the Faculty of The Graduate School of Biomedical Sciences of BCM in Partial Fulfillment of the Requirements for the Degree of Doctor of Philosophy by name of student.
+For the PhD dissertation, the Title Page shall bear the exact title of the dissertation, followed by the statement: "A Dissertation submitted to the Faculty of The Graduate School of Biomedical Sciences of BCM in Partial Fulfillment of the Requirements for the Degree of Doctor of Philosophy by name of student.
 Houston, Texas, Month, Year."
-For the M.S. thesis, the Title Page shall bear the exact title of the thesis, followed by the statement: "A Thesis submitted to the Faculty of The Graduate School of Biomedical Sciences of BCM in Partial Fulfillment of the
+For the M.S. thesis, the Title Page shall bear the exact title of the thesis, followed by the statement: "A Thesis submitted to the Faculty of The Graduate School of Biomedical to the Faculty of The Graduate School of Biomedical Sciences of BCM in Partial Fulfillment of the thesis, followed by the statement: "A Thesis submitted to the Faculty of The Graduate School of Biomedical Sciences of BCM in Partial Fulfillment of the